The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Filtering problem, discrete setting

-\item In the case (\ref{fig:sub2}) where the same number of particle is taken (1000) but with noise level tuned down ($\beta=0.2$), neither the EnKF or PF are performing now.
-This phenomenon is due to the fact that the particle filters heavily rely on the quality of the ensemble particles for distribution approximation.
-When there is a sudden state change, the state model retains a force that attracts the model to the bottom.
-Thus, the information of the particle concentrates heavily at the bottom of the potential which will lead to smaller variance of the cohort.
-This in turn will result in sparse particles at the tail of the distribution.
-The EnKF fails due to the highly nonlinear nature of the example while EnKF relies heavily on the Gaussian assumption, and it may not be sufficient to capture the non-Gaussian nature in the posterior.
-However, both EnSBF approaches are still performing.
+\item In the case shown in Figure \ref{fig:sub2}, the same ensemble size $(B=1000)$ is used, but the signal noise level is reduced to $\beta=0.2$.
+In this regime, neither the EnKF nor the PF performs well.
+This phenomenon can be explained by the fact that particle filters rely heavily on the quality and coverage of the ensemble particles for distributional approximation.
+When a sudden state transition occurs, the drift of the double-well model still pulls particles toward the current potential well.
+As a result, the particle cloud may remain highly concentrated near the bottom of one well, leading to a small ensemble variance and insufficient particle coverage in the tail region where the transition occurs.
+The EnKF also struggles in this example because the dynamics are highly nonlinear and the posterior distribution can be strongly non-Gaussian.
+Since the EnKF relies on a Gaussian-type approximation of the filtering distribution, it may fail to capture the multimodal or non-Gaussian structure induced by the double-well dynamics.
+In contrast, both EnSBF-based approaches remain effective in this setting.

-\item In the case (\ref{fig:sub3}) where the ensemble size is reduced to 20 with the noise level kept at $\beta=0.3$, the two SB filters and the EnKF still perform with the SB filter demonstrating slightly better performance.
-It is well known that EnKF relies on the Gaussian assumption, hence a reduction on the ensemble size will not significantly impact the performance in this case.
-In contrast, PF stores the density information solely in the ensemble particles, so when the ensemble size is small, PF fails to produce an accurate posterior.
-Overall, this shows that the designed method does not require a large number of particles to capture the statistical feature of the distribution in between filtering steps, a large improvement than the particle filter which usually needs a large particle size for the algorithm to converge (compare to \ref{fig:sub1}). \item Lastly in (\ref{fig:sub4}), We use an ensemble size of 20 and reduce the noise in the signal to $\beta=0.1$.
-In this case, we note that the performance of the original EnSBF start to deteriorate.
-In this case, both the EnKF and PF fail to perform while the EnSF still demonstrates some tracking ability. \end{enumerate}
+\item In the case shown in Figure \ref{fig:sub3}, the ensemble size is reduced to $B=20$, while the signal noise level is kept at $\beta=0.3$.
+The two Schr{\"o}dinger bridge-based filters and the EnKF are still able to track the signal, with the EnSBF showing slightly better performance.
+Since the EnKF relies on a Gaussian-type approximation of the filtering distribution, reducing the ensemble size does not significantly degrade its performance in this relatively simple setting.
+In contrast, the PF represents the filtering distribution solely through weighted particles.
+Therefore, when the ensemble size is small, the PF fails to produce an accurate posterior approximation.